Skip to content

 Samples to be taken are:

-• Ready-to-eat foods that are prepared to order from a menu at eat-in catering premises to include restaurants, cafes and bistros for the presence of undeclared allergens – minimum 75.
+• Ready-to-eat foods that are prepared to order from a menu or display counter at food businesses to include restaurants and cafes, mobile food stalls, farm shops, butchers and takeaways for the presence of undeclared allergens – minimum 75 samples.

-• Up to 25 samples to be procured of imported foods from independent international high street retailers.
+• Up to 25 samples to be procured of imported foods from independent international high street retailers and food manufacturers or importers.

 Other sampling

-The Service will assess the intelligence available throughout the year and may plan further project-based sampling if warranted.
-This is likely to include food supplements through online food sellers and reactive work in relation to food authenticity that may be identified as a result of Brexit.
+The service will assess the intelligence available throughout the year and may plan further project-based sampling if warranted.

 Food hygiene – primary production